1463836/resume/piasy_resume_en.md

 > **Senior Software Engineer**
 > \
 > \
-> I’m Piasy (Jianlin Xu).
-I receive my Bachelor degree on Computer Science in Tsinghua University at 2015.
+> I'm Piasy (Jianlin Xu), a fullstack hacker, open source fan, and knowledge sharer.
-> Now I'm leading the client SDK team at PowerInfo.
+> My development experiences cover Android, iOS, Windows, TX2, and backend, and I'm focusing on RTC technology currently, both client side and server side.
-> I appreciate technology, and enjoy dealing real-life challenge with technology.
+> I have 1.9K followers on GitHub, and projects with about 10K stars in total.
-> I’m focusing on RTC technology currently, but my sight will never be limited in it.
+> I gave many talks on technical conferences, including a good model & network layer architecture in Android application on GDG Beijing meetup, and RxJava on Droidcon Beijing, 2016.
-> I think solving valuable problems with team members, efficiently and reliably, is the most important thing when building a product.
+> I graduated from the best University in China, Tsinghua University, majored in CS.
-> To achieve this, critical thinking, ability to learn new things, and collaborating with others are key points.
+> My book, which is the first technical book explaining details inside WebRTC and WebRTC development on native platforms in the world, is publishing.
 > My dev blog is [https://blog.piasy.com/](https://blog.piasy.com/), and my GitHub profile is [https://github.com/Piasy/](https://github.com/Piasy/).

 ----